Winchester, Virginia: 18th century

-French and Indian War

 General Edward Braddock's expeditionary march to Fort Duquesne crossed through this area in 1755 on the way to Fort Cumberland.
 Knowing the area well from work as a surveyor, George Washington accompanied General Braddock as his aide-de-camp.
 Resident Daniel Morgan joined Braddock's Army as a wagoner on its march to Pennsylvania.
 In 1756, on land granted by James Wood, Colonel George Washington designed and began constructing Fort Loudoun, which ultimately covered 0.955 acre in present-day downtown Winchester on North Loudoun Street.
 Fort Loudoun was occupied and manned with guns until the start of the American Revolutionary War.

 During this era, a jail was built in Winchester.
 It occasionally held Quakers from many parts of Virginia who protested the French and Indian War and refused to pay taxes to the Anglican parish.
 While their cousins in Pennsylvania dominated politics there, Virginia was an Anglican colony and did not tolerate pacifism well.
 The strong Quaker tradition of pacifism against strong Virginia support for this war and the next, led to long-term stifling of the Quaker population.
 Winchester became a gateway to Quaker settlements further west; by the mid-19th century, the Quaker population was a small minority here.

 During the war in 1758, at the age of 26, Colonel George Washington was elected to represent Frederick County to the House of Burgesses.
 Daniel Morgan later served as a ranger protecting the borderlands of Virginia against Indian raids, returning to Winchester in 1759.
 Following the war, from 1763 to 1774 Daniel Morgan served in Captain Ashby's company and defended Virginia against Pontiac's Rebellion and Shawnee Indians in the Ohio valley (that part now in West Virginia).

-Revolutionary War

-During the Revolutionary War, the Virginia House of Burgesses chose local resident and French and Indian War veteran Daniel Morgan to raise a company of militia to support General George Washington's efforts during the Siege of Boston.
+During the American Revolutionary War, the Virginia House of Burgesses chose local resident and French and Indian War veteran Daniel Morgan to raise a company of militia to support General George Washington's efforts during the Siege of Boston.
 He led the 96 men of "Morgan's Sharpshooters" from Winchester on July 14, 1775, and marched to Boston in 21 days.
 Morgan, Wood, and others also performed duties in holding captured prisoners of war, particularly Hessian soldiers.
 Hessian soldiers were known to walk to the high ridge north and west of town, where they could purchase and eat apple pies made by the Quakers.
 The ridge became affectionately known as Apple Pie Ridge.
 The Ridge Road built before 1751 leading north from town was renamed Apple Pie Ridge Road.
 The local farmers found booming business in feeding the Virginia Militia and fledgling volunteer American army.

 Following the war, the town's first newspapers, The Gazette and The Centinel, were established.
 Daniel Morgan continued his public service, being elected to one term in the U.S. House of Representatives (1797–1799).